astrofum/na2020/README.md

 ### Materials sent by Dr. Bhargav Vaidya
 - All the materials and explanations sent by [Dr. Bhargav Vaidya](http://www.iiti.ac.in/people/~bvaidya/index.html) could be found [here](https://github.com/astrofum/na2020/blob/master/PLUTO-howto.md).
+This link includes a guide on how to install the latest version of PLUTO and pyPLUTO, if you haven't installed PLUTO already.
+Also, the link to pyPLUTO compatible for python >3.6 is included in this short manual.

 ### BigBlueButton(BBB)